-- 122. Within 28 days of receipt of the reference the President will consider the r22 complainant's request and the documents submitted with it.
-The President's role is to review the bishop's decision.
-No fresh or new r21(4) evidence will be considered by the President. - 123.
-The bishop's decision to take no further action can be overruled only if the President is satisfied that the bishop was plainly wrong, and in those circumstances the President has a discretion to direct the bishop to attempt such other courses permitted under section 12 of the Measure as the President considers appropriate (namely, conditional deferment, reference to conciliation, penalty by consent, or formal investigation).

-124. If the bishop considers on the evidence that there has been misconduct, but decides to take no further action on the complaint under the Measure because it is not of sufficient seriousness, the bishop may nonetheless advise and warn the respondent in writing as to future behaviour.
+- 123. The bishop's decision to take no further action can be overruled or remitted back to the bishop for reconsideration only if the President is satisfied that the bishop was plainly wrong.
+Where the President overrules the bishop the President has a discretion to direct the bishop to attempt such other courses permitted under section 12 of the Measure as the President considers appropriate (namely, conditional deferment, reference to conciliation, penalty by consent, or formal investigation). - 124.
+If the bishop considers on the evidence that there has been misconduct, but decides to take no further action on the complaint under the Measure because it is not of sufficient seriousness, the bishop may nonetheless advise and warn the respondent in writing as to future behaviour.
 A copy of the advice and warning should be kept in the respondent's personal file (known as the blue file) for an appropriate period.
 No record of it will be see s38 entered in the Archbishops' list.